Performance characterisation of the Hamamatsu R760 photomultiplier tube for the PLUME detector: Photomultiplier tube characterisation

 \subsection{Transit-time drift}

-Knowledge of the time characteristics of the detection modules is crucial to ensure that signals produced by particles are fully contained within the 25~ns bunch-crossing interval of the LHC.
+Knowledge of the timing characteristics of the detection modules is crucial to ensure that the signals produced by particles in all PLUME PMTs are fully contained within the 25 ns LHC bunch-crossing interval, thereby preventing spillover into subsequent bunch crossings.
 The Hamamatsu R760 model features a transit time of approximately $22$~ns and a rise time of about $2.1$~ns~\cite{r760hamamatsu}.
 The time response of the PMT signal is primarily determined by the electron transit time, $t_\mathrm{transit}$, defined as the time required for photoelectrons emitted at the photocathode to reach the anode.

 The transit time is measured as the time interval between the laser trigger signal and the appearance of the PMT output pulse.
 In practice, both the laser trigger and the PMT output signals are acquired using a digitiser, and their timestamps are determined using a constant-fraction method at $50\%$ of the signal amplitude.
 The timestamps $t_1$ (laser trigger) and $t_2$ (PMT signal) are obtained through linear interpolation between the samples immediately before and after the $50\%$ threshold crossing.
 All measurements are performed while maintaining the PMT output integrated charge at approximately $6$~pC, ensuring a consistent charge density at the last dynode stages.
 The transit time is then defined as